zaufi/pytest-matcher/doc/configuration.rst

     :Choice: ``full``, ``diff``
     :Default: ``full``

-    In case of expected output mismatch, specifies how to report a test failure:
+    When the expected output does not match, this option controls how the failure is reported:

-    - ``full`` -- shows actual and expected separately (default).
+    - ``full`` -- show actual and expected output separately (default).
-    - ``diff`` -- shows a unified diff between actual and expected text.
+    - ``diff`` -- show a unified diff between actual and expected text.

 .. option:: pm-pattern-file-fmt

     :Default: ``{module}/{class}/{fn}{callspec}{suffix}``

-    Expectations filename pattern format.
-It can have the following placeholders:
+    Expectation filename pattern.
+It can contain the following placeholders:

     - ``{module}`` for the test module name.
     - ``{class}`` for the test class name.